 We want people to come for regular visits to REACH.
 We want the centre to have a professional whilst friendly feel to encourage on-going family involvement rather than the feeling of a medical intervention.
-We will offer complementary services to allow clients to visit and partake in activities outside of a clinic session.
-For example, we also offer toddler mornings where children of pre-school age accompanied by an adult can visitand learn about the ponies and have a chance for social interaction and parents can chat over a coffee.
+We also offer other services to allow clients to visit and partake in off horse activities.
+For example, pony petting sessions where children and young adults can visit, share an experience with the ponies and have a chance for social interaction.

 All staff and Volunteers at REACH will have the necessary qualification, training and are CRB/DBS checked to provide the range of services.

-The centre is run by the clinical Lead Louise Barrett (BSc Hons, MCSP, HPC Reg).
+The centre is run by the Chief Executive and clinical Lead Louise Barrett (BSc Hons, MCSP, HPC Reg).
 Louise is a Physiotherapist trained in Hippotherapy and Equine Rehabilitation.
 She has a vast knowledge and experience of horses and qualifications in horse care.
 She has a great commitment to showing how these animals can truly help people who have special needs.
-Louise has achieved her UK CC coaching qalification in association with the RDA.
-She is also qualified to teach baby massage and children’s Pilates.
-As well as a being a mother of 3 young children, Louise is also involved as a Girl Guide Leader at a local Rainbows group and has a great afinity towards children.
+Louise has achieved her UK CC coaching qualification in association with the RDA.

-REACH will be set up as a Charitable Incorporated Organisation (CIO) with the following Trustees:
+REACH has been set up as a Charitable Incorporated Organisation (CIO).Our current Trustees are: